 “I am so thankful to have you as a friend for about 10 years!
 I have always been able to talk to you about anything with no judgement and pure honesty.
 I’ve never known you to hide your true feelings, which has always made our friendship easy.
 You have shown me how any problem can be handled and addressed with understanding.
 I’ve seen you be understanding and kind to people even when they have hurt you and I admire you for that.
 You are a strong and loving person, and if you carry even half of your personal traits into the work you do, I know you’ll be amazing and help so many people!
 I love you, hun!

-“Mary is one of the most compassionate, empathic, hardest working people I have ever met.
+“Mary is one of the most compassionate, emphatic, hardest working people I have ever met.
 I had the privilege of working with her at Bellevue hospital where she was loved and respected by all!
 Some people were just born to do this work.
 Mary is one of those people.

 Marjorie de Veer, LICSW, Founder; TCK Services, LLC, Bogota, Columbia”